 Some residents are referred for outpatient substance abuse treatment or outpatient mental health treatment on a case by case basis.

-5. Leadership development is encouraged and specialized training is offered on a individual basis.
+4. Leadership development is encouraged and specialized training is offered on an individual basis.

-10. Residents are required to submit to, and pay for, random and planned drug and alcohol tests.
-Refusal to take random or planned drug and alcohol tests is considered an admission of using.
-Any resident who uses drugs or alcohol will be discharged immediately.
+9. Residents are required to submit to, and pay for, random and planned drug and alcohol tests.
+Refusal to take a random or planned drug and alcohol test is considered an admission of using.
+Use of drugs or alcohol will result in immediate dismissal from the program.
 Residents who relapse and wish to return will work with the Rev. Longcrier on a reentry plan.

-11. Residents are expected to keep their units clean and share chores with their roommates.
+10. Residents are expected to keep their housing units clean and share chores with their roommates.

-Counselors from treatment centers, programmers from correctional facilities, and/or should contact Catie Brown at 828-324-4870.
+Counselors from treatment centers, programmers from correctional facilities, and/or should contact Catie Lawson at 828-324-4870 or email@example.com.
 She will work with the application all the way to admission.
 We prefer for referrals to come from professionals working with an applicant, someone who has access to the records we will need, particularly documentation of homelessness.
-Individuals who do not have a counselor or programmer may still contact Ms. Brown and she will determine if the application is appropriate.
+Individuals who do not have a counselor or programmer may still contact Ms. Lawson and she will determine if the application is appropriate.
 Our admission criteria includes:

 - Documentation of homelessness.